Ain't No Other Man: Sampling lawsuit

-In 2011, American publishing company TufAmeria sued Sony Music for the brass sample of Dave Cortez & The Moon People's "Hippy Skippy Moon Strut" (1968), which is based on "I’ll Be a Happy Man" by The Latin Blues Band featuring Luis Aviles.
+In 2011, American publishing company TufAmeria sued Sony Music for the brass sample of Dave Cortez & The Moon People's "Hippy Skippy Moon Strut" (1968), which is based on "I'll Be a Happy Man" by The Latin Blues Band featuring Luis Aviles.
 According to a federal lawsuit filed in New York, TufAmerica purchased the exclusive rights to the track in 2004; nevertheless, Sony Music made a deal with Codigo Music and Clyde Otis Music Group to acquire the sample.

 Release

 While writing "Ain't No Other Man", Aguilera drew inspiration from her husband Jordan Bratman, whom she wedded in 2005.
 DJ Premier described the track as a "sassy" and "old-Aretha [Franklin] 'Respect'" recording.
 He further commented that its pace was "too fast", "like 130 beats per minute" and different from his earlier projects.
 Though lyrics had yet to be written, Aguilera was "in love" with the "high energy" track when she first heard it.
 Consequentially, she chose to service "Ain't No Other Man" as the lead single from Back to Basics.
 A remix featuring rapper Chamillionaire was released additionally.
 Originally Big Boi was supposed to record a verse for the song.

+In May 2023, the official house remix of the single was released, produced by British duo Murphy's Law.
+Titled "Ain't No Other Man (Rework)", it was distributed by RCA and Legacy Recordings.
+Aguilera herself approved the new, electronic version of the song.